oglinked/Balance/README.md

 # version 04.08 stable.
 # + 4 .rar for balance.exe

-balance.py (version 04.08) is intermediate balance
-calculating program where xlwings library is used to interact with .xlsx data file.
+The program balance.py (version 04.08) is intermediate balance calculating program where xlwings library is used to interact with .xlsx data file.

 xlwings (Open Source) is a BSD-licensed Python library that